CRAIG GABLE

 SEARCHING IN THE CATALOG

-In the library catalog you can search for books in multiple ways, including using a keyword, an author, a subject, and a title.
+In the library catalog you can search for books in multiple ways, including using a keyword, an author, a subject, and/or a title.
 All of these will produce different results in the catalog.

 KEYWORD SEARCHING

 A keyword search produces results for any item in the catalog whose record includes the word or phrase you are searching.
-So, for instance, if your search term is medieval history, you may get results with that phrase in the title, series, table of contents, summary, etc. So keyword searches are the broadest way to search, oftentimes resulting in lots of results (sometimes too many results).
+So, for example, if your search term is medieval history, you may get results with that phrase in the title, table of contents, summary, etc. Keyword searches are therefore the broadest way to search, oftentimes resulting in many--sometimes too many--results.

 SUBJECT HEADINGS